 The lichen and the moss through here is thick and amazing.

-While it looks peaceful through here, eventually we could hear the motorway in the valley to our left, and even catch glimpses of it.
+While it looks peaceful here, eventually we could hear the motorway in the valley to our left, and even catch glimpses of it.
 The huge viaducts rose above the ground, as engineering marvels.

-Our Camino path drops all the way to the valley floor and crosses the Río Tuela on this footbridge at 2.0 kilometers into the day on the Camino Sanabrés from Lubián to A Gudiña.
+Our Camino path drops all the way to the valley floor and crosses the Río Tuela on this footbridge after 2.0 kilometers into the day on the Camino Sanabrés from Lubián to A Gudiña.

 Thus ends the descent, and the bridge marks the start of the 4.5 kilometer climb.